 People love being mentioned by big companies, so not only did Grammarly’s ongoing adverts boost others to tweet about Grammarly, but more discussion led to increased reach and growth for the company.
 As you may know, Grammarly was a service that made a high impression, the brand awareness campaign in 2016.

 However, despite their constant advertisements, they did include an impressive marketing tactic by employing tweets to promote and emphasize how good their service was.
+If you are looking for efficient yet budget-friendly social media marketing ideas, this one can serve as a terrific sample.

 8. Schott Solar’s 20-year warranty